Azerbaijan & Georgia Experience - 18 Days

 Sheki

-Visit the Palace of Sheki Khans first in the morning.
-The walls of the palace are painted with scenes of hunting and war and it features impressive stained glass.
-Afterwards check out a workshop where shebeke – stained glass windows made with no glue or nails – are produced by local masters witih skills past down through generations of practices.
-Then get on a local public bus to Kish to visit the pointed spires of a church that is among the oldest in Christendom, believed to be around 1700 years old.
+Visit the Palace of Sheki Khans this morning.
+The walls of the palace are painted with scenes of hunting and war and feature impressive stained glass.
+After, check out a workshop where shebeke – stained-glass windows made with no glue or nails – are produced by local masters with skills passed down through generations.
+Then, board a local public bus to Kish.
+When you arrive, you’ll see the pointed spires of the 12th-century Church of Kish.
 The rest of the afternoon is free for you to discover Sheki.
-Why not explore the impressive traditional architecture on foot.
-Maybe stop for tea and some local halva (made with sugar, hazelnuts, coriander and rice flour grinned in a watermill).
+Why not explore the impressive traditional architecture on foot, maybe stopping along the way for tea and some local halva (a traditional confectionery made with sugar, nuts, coriander seeds and rice flour).

 • Day 6